table of contents (PART II) EDITOR’S NOTE: These titles are deliberately pretentious. Just for show.

 The Pissed-Off Westerners accomplished quite a bit in their day, crushing all those hopeless obstacles in their path one by one as they infiltrated the cursed Eastern alliance to seize control of their prize – the House of Commons in Ottawa, key to ruling the whole kingdom.
 With waves of devastation in their wake and their eternal and mortal enemies all but decimated, the House would eventually fall to Western forces, and remain under their occupation for the next nine years.
 The newly-conquered lands were formerly part of a realm noted for (among other things) her secular culture, socialist leanings, high taxes, legalized same-sex marriage and overly friendly people, like a Sweden of the Americas.
 With the Pissed-Off Westerners now at the helm, that wannabe Sweden was to be reshaped and remolded into a rare example of an exporter of energy free of all socialistic and Islamic influence, a land where the Protestant work ethic would reign supreme until the glorious return of Our Lord, which will be soon.
 Very soon…

 During the occupation of the Pissed-Off Westerners, Canada was without an actual prime minister.
 Our country was governed only by the work of the Lord Who You’re Not Legally or Constitutionally Obliged to Praise but Should Anyway If You Know What’s Best for You, executed through the hands of the Lord’s anointed, Pastor-President Brother Stephen (who incidentally was one of the original Pissed-Off Westerners, having been with the movement since the beginning).
 It was an arrangement which went down like the Hindenburg in the end, when our Pastor-President unwisely gambled on the notion that blatantly exploiting racist ways of thinking among party loyalists and taking advantage of the impeccable and stainless public image of former Toronto mayor Rob Ford (remember him?) would be foolproof methods for firing up the electorate in his favour.
 The Pastor-President’s Office would end up being abolished, along with the political aspirations of the first and only holder of that office, who went down with egg on his face, turfed from power and replaced by another one of them goshdarn lily-livered ladyboys from the vehemently hated oil-stealing Trudeau clan.
 But the West shall riiiiiise again!
 I know they will.
 Sooner or later.
+[EDIT 6/12/2021 15:29 UTC-5 …at this point I’m thinking later rather than sooner, in light of the recent failure of the Keystone XL deal and the general incompetent nincompoopery of Jason Kenney.]
 There’s a regional pride out West without question, one that comes with its own subset of dogmas, cultures and attitudes.
 One of those dogmas just happens to be the indisputable(?) truth that conceit is one of Toronto’s biggest exports.
 Verily, the whole city is a festering hive of it.

 As an individual who has (for better or worse) been influenced to some degree or another by Western Canadian culture, I initially interpreted Ellis Kirkland’s pompous mannerisms and her shocking level of self-absorption as little more than an unfortunate by-product of a near-lifetime of Torontonian residency, and did my best to not let it affect our working relationship.
 In retrospect, I should have known something was slightly amiss that time one of her many executive assistants literally went insane.
 Or when another colleague, after being with the company for a mere two weeks, was driven right back to drinking again after fifteen consecutive years of unblemished sobriety.
 Almost all the lower-caste folk below the executive level consumed mood-altering substances with varying degrees of regularity, but that wasn’t a red flag to me.
 Neither was the general vibe of malcontent around the office.
 My father worked for a boss he couldn’t stand for years, so I felt I had no business complaining about Ellis’ soulsucking managerial style.
 Having to deal with soulsucking people is just an inescapable facet of life, I told myself.
 I continued to tell myself that even after my own mental health took a hit from all the nonstop agitation.
 I would eventually develop full-blown depression; there were many days when I couldn’t even be arsed to get out of bed in the morning.
 Yet, I worked in this fancy neighbourhood where I often bumped into celebrities on the street (including ones I’ve idolized since my Steve Vai wannabe days) doing things as mundane as walking their dogs.
 To me, that was the coolest thing.
 Not too many people could boast that.
 So I braved my deteriorating mental health and continued with this godforsaken job the best I could muster.
 Right up until November of 2015, when at long last I quit my job for good.